nualagr/dargan-health-foods/TESTING.md

 &#9745; Read Dargan Health Foods' blog posts.

-The Dargan Health Foods Blog can be accessed from any page using the link in the top navbar on the desktop, the main dropdown menu on a mobile or from within the Quick Links in the Footer.
+The Dargan Health Foods 'Blog' can be accessed from any page using the link in the top navbar on the desktop, the main dropdown menu on a mobile or from within the Quick Links in the footer.
-Additional links to the latest blog posts are provided on the Home Page.
+Additional links to the latest blog posts are provided on the 'Home' page.
 The BlogPost card images and the BlogPost titles operate as direct links to the featured posts.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-latest-posts-desktop-device.png "Screenshot of the Latest Posts section of the home page as displayed on a desktop device.")

 <br>

-The main blog links bring the user to the Blog page where the user can filter posts by topic or search the Blog for a post by keyword(s).
+The main blog links bring the user to the 'Blog' page where the user can filter posts by topic or search the blog for a post by keyword(s).

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-tablet-device.png "Screenshot of the Blog page on a tablet device.")